Frequently Asked Questions

 How do bond election propositions pass?

 Bond election propositions pass if more than 50% (a simple majority) of the voters who cast a ballot approve.
-A bond election ballot can include multiple propositions.
+Bond election ballots can include multiple propositions.

 How can Mansfield residents learn more about this discussion?